PM520-Spring2023/General-course-info/README.md

     https://help.github.com/articles/set-up-git/

 In-class exercises and examinable assignments will be posted here.
-The best way to access them will be via invites you will receive via Github classroom.
+The best way to access them will be via invites you will receive from Github classroom.
 (If you do it that way it will automatically set up your repositories and make them available to the instructor for feedback and grading when you are ready.)

 In order to access the exercise/assignment details, pseudocode, etc., and then be able to push your solutions so that I can see them, you need to accept the invitation you will receive via email for each exercise.